 The American Heart Association, the U.S. Department of Agriculture, and the Department of Health and Human Services recommend regular consumption of fatty fish (salmon, tuna, herring, sardines, mackerel, and trout) that provide omega-3 fatty acids (docosahexanoic acid [DHA] and eicosapentaenoic acid [EPA]).

 Eating eight ounces of fatty fish per week provides an average of almost 500 mg/d DHA and EPA.

 Treatment consisting of 4 g of omega-3 fatty acids per day resulted in a median reduction of triglycerides of almost 45%.

 Higher doses, DHA and EPA lower serum triglycerides by reducing the liver production of triglyceride-rich lipoproteins.

 You may have noticed the recent discussions about necessity of fish oil and whether it’s as beneficial as once thought.

 I’ve analyzed many different studies and data and wrote an article in “plain English” concerning these questions.
 You should read this article and my opinion about whether we should continue taking fish oil or if it’s now time to stop it by clicking here.

 Reducing alcohol intake

-The recommended alcohol intake is not more than one drink per day for women and up to two drinks per day for men.
+The recommended alcohol intake isn’t more than one drink per day for women and up to two drinks per day for men.

-This recommendation takes into account the difference between average weight and metabolism of these two genders, especially the amount of enzymes necessary to dissolve the alcohol in body (alcohol-dehydrogenase) that is higher in men than women.
+This recommendation takes into account the difference between average weight and metabolism of these two genders, especially the amount of enzymes necessary to dissolve the alcohol in body (alcohol-dehydrogenase) that’s higher in men than women.